Kitware/minerva/docs/datasets-panel.rst

 ------------
 .. image:: img/datasets_panel-info_button.png

-Click this button will show a popup window displaying dataset related metadata
+Info button shows a popup window displaying dataset related metadata

 |
 |

 Dataset selection actions
 =========================
 There are features available only when there are datasets in selected states.
-To select a dataset or group of datasets, hovering cursor before a dataset or group name, then check the checkbox.
+To select a dataset or group of datasets, hover the cursor on a dataset or category icon, then check the checkbox.

 .. image:: img/datasets_panel_selection-single.png